 The Trust’s objective is to achieve long-term capital growth by investing principally in the equity securities of quoted technology companies on a worldwide basis.

 The award-winning Allianz Technology Trust PLC offers investors access to the fast moving world of technology with the reassurance that investment decisions are made by Walter Price who has 40 years of experience of investing in technology.
 He is Co-Head of the AllianzGI Global Technology Team which currently manages $4bn in assets under management.

 Disclaimer: A ranking, a rating or an award provides no indicator of future performance and is not constant over time.

 Fund Manager's Review

-The Allianz Technology Trust’s NAV returned 4.1% in July, outperforming the Dow Jones World Technology Index return of 1.7% GBP.
-During the month, stock selection contributed and industry allocation had negligible impact on relative performance.
-For the year to date period, the Trust returned 41.9%, significantly outperforming the benchmark return of 24.0%.
+The Allianz Technology Trust’s NAV returned 5.4% in December, outperforming the Dow Jones World Technology Index return of 2.9%.
+During the month, stock selection contributed, and industry allocation detracted from relative performance.
+For the full year period, the Trust’s NAV returned 76.1%, significantly outperforming the benchmark return of 41.7%.

 Walter Price, CFA